 To get a good ROI after the onboarding training, many factors come into play.
 They include productivity, technology used, company culture, and attrition amongst others.
 Good returns are a function of the human capital finding a balance between the financial capital and intellectual capital.

 What does Measuring the ROI of a Sales Rep Onboarding Program Entail?

 There is a basic way to calculate the percentage ROI generated from a sales rep onboarding exercise.
-It is to divide the gains achieved by the program in monetary terms by the total money spent on the program and multiplied into 100.
-However, there is no total clarity to allocate investment costs during estimation of ROI as the investments range across tools, technology, and employees.
-This lack of clarity to evaluate ROI gets more compounded due to impact of tangible and intangible key performance indicators or metrics on it.
+It is to divide the gains achieved by the program in monetary terms by the total money spent on the program and multiplied by 100.
+However, there is no total clarity to allocate investment costs during the estimation of ROI as the investments range across tools, technology, and employees.
+This lack of clarity to evaluate ROI gets more compounded due to the impact of tangible and intangible key performance indicators or metrics on it.

 The tangible metrics are:

 - Training time

 - Net promoter score (a customer satisfaction benchmark)

 To know more details about the above metrics click here.

 Whereas the intangible metrics include: